mainmatter/mainmatter.com/_posts/2020-03-23-porting-a-site-to-ember-with-percy.md

-This article details a technique where the visual testing software [Percy](https://percy.io/) was used to port the old [Ember Guides](https://guides.emberjs.com/release/) to an entirely different technology, without anybody noticing
+This article details a technique where the visual testing software [Percy](https://percy.io/) was used to port the old [Ember Guides](https://guides.emberjs.com/release/) to an entirely different technology, without anybody noticing.

 <!--break-->

-This article details one of the first steps in the long road to _Emberify_ and redesign the Ember website by first converting the architecture away from an old (and hard to maintain) Ruby middleman app, to a modern Static Single Page Application that is a dream to contribute to!
+This was one of the first steps in the long road to _Emberify_ and redesign the Ember website by first converting the architecture away from an old (and hard to maintain) Ruby middleman app, to a modern Static Single Page Application that is a dream to contribute to!
 This technique was first used to convert the [Ember Guides](https://guides.emberjs.com) to an Ember app and was then later used to convert the main [Ember Website](https://emberjs.com).

+The technique described below is a slightly novel way of using Percy, instead of tracking changes over the course of an active project we are using Percy to bootstrap our migration effort and make sure our ported app looks the same when it is done.

 ## Strict Requirements